NikkSaan/pmbootstrap/.github/PULL_REQUEST_TEMPLATE.md

             * How to test
         * Add 'Close #nnnn' or 'Fixes #nnnn' at the bottom to automatically close issue nnnn as soon as your PR gets merged.

+    Please insert your text before the --- line, feel free to delete this big comment block after reading.
 -->
 ---
 [x] Merge on GitHub (see <https://postmarketos.org/merge>)